fxamacker/cbor/README.md

 * 17 files with [COSE examples (RFC 8152 Appendix B & C)](https://github.com/cose-wg/Examples/tree/master/RFC8152).
 * 81 files with [CBOR examples (RFC 7049 Appendix A) ](https://tools.ietf.org/html/rfc7049#appendix-A).
 It excludes 1 errata first reported in [issue #46](https://github.com/fxamacker/cbor/issues/46).

-Over 1,000 files (corpus) are used for fuzzing because it includes fuzz-generated corpus.
+Over 1,100 files (corpus) are used for fuzzing because it includes fuzz-generated corpus.

 ## System Requirements

 * Go 1.12 (or newer)
-* Tested and fuzzed on linux_amd64, but it should work on other platforms.
+* Tested and fuzzed on linux_amd64, but it should work on other little-endian platforms.

 ## Versions and API Changes
 This project uses [Semantic Versioning](https://semver.org), so the API is always backwards compatible unless the major version number changes.